alibaba/EasyCV/docs/source/tutorials/yolox.md

 ## Introduction
 Welcome to YOLOX-PAI!
 YOLOX-PAI is an incremental work of YOLOX based on PAI-EasyCV.
-We use various existing detection methods and PAI-BLADE to boost the performance.
+We use various existing detection methods and PAI-Blade to boost the performance.
 We also provide an efficient way for end2end object detction.

 In breif, our main contributions are:
 - Investigate various detection methods upon YOLOX to achieve SOTA object detection results.
-- Provide an easy way to use PAI-BLADE to accelerate the inference process.
+- Provide an easy way to use PAI-Blade to accelerate the inference process.
 - Provide a convenient way to train/evaluate/export YOLOX-PAI model and conduct end2end object detection.

 To learn more details of YOLOX-PAI, you can refer to our technical paper [??link][arxiv].